bdilday/bdilday_blog/content/post/2018-09-01-catcher-defense-with-linear-mixed-effect-models.md

 * worst defense: 1996 Tigers

-The "defense" value here is based on runs scored so there's and interdependence between pitchers and defensive play.
-So it's probably more correct to think of it as the best team run prevention.
+The "defense" value here is based on runs scored so there's an interdependence between pitchers and defensive play - it's probably more correct to think of it as the best team run prevention.

 * best offense: 2015 Blue Jays